 Do not press the eject button while the computer is accessing the optical disc drive.
-Wait for the optical disc drive indicator to go out before you open the disc tray.
+Wait for the optical disc drive indicator to go out before you open the disc tray (only for R30-C/A30-C).
 Also, if the disc is spinning when you open the disc tray, wait for it to stop before you remove it.